mcaliman/mcaliman.github.io/_posts/en/java/2005-01-02-java-methods.md

 * **The definition**, which defines its interface.
 * **The block**, formed by the commands that implement its behavior.

-It is not allowed to declare methods within other methods (to the version)
+It is not allowed to declare methods within other methods.

 **Method definition**

-The setting of a method can be of two types, depending on whether or not the method can return a value:
+The signature of a method can be of two types, depending on whether or not the method can return a value:

 * **Methods with return:** the setting must specify the type of value returned.
 * **Methods without return:** the setting must use the keyword `void`.